LucieKarm/en.sijemerousky.cz/README.md

 We will come for them, so you don't have to leave the house.
 [Please, let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), and we will contact you.

 ## I want to help, but I can't sew.
-- You can print out this [handout](https://drive.google.com/open?id=1iOUj7bv1X3ZxVeihBezKZF2yj1exEao4) or this one for [sewing from a t-shirt](https://drive.google.com/open?id=1uB0SYIViM08f6p8D6PbdTfhpMiwPn1HZ) and attach them in your neighbourhood, so the information spread as far as possible.
+- You can print out this [handout](https://drive.google.com/open?id=1xcGW-453TlJTP-0EfNbN9xt7ioq1ItUC) and attach them in your neighbourhood, so the information spread as far as possible.
 - We need to collect the masks for disinfection and bring the material to our sewing teams [Volunteer drivers, come here!](https://forms.gle/gsR5SUx9Ep1wG3bt7)

 **Contact:** [sijemerousky@gmail.com](mailto:sijemerousky@gmail.com)